 Up until recently, the United States Department of Defense (DoD) was the only organization in the world-perhaps together with those in Russia-to develop high-quality space situational awareness (SSA) information.
 Today, DoD shares some of its SSA information freely with the world, and has agreements to share more with 15 governments and other international organizations and 66 private organizations that operate assets in space.
 Given a legacy architecture that originated in missile warning and in the era where there were few objects in space, and its overarching national security mission, the DoD SSA system today does not provide the kind of information needed for safe operations in space.
-Emerging trends in the space environment-where there is growth in the number of objects in space, growth in the number and diversity of operators, diversity of the types of activities in space, and changing satellite technology-will increasingly strain DoD's ability to provide actionable SSA services.
+Emerging trends in the space environment-where there is growth in the number of objects in space, and changing satellite technology-will increasingly strain DoD's ability to provide actionable SSA services.